 Active, alert, intelligent

-You can expect to pay $1,500 to $2,500 for your Bearded Collie puppy, depending on where you live and the breeder you choose.
+Bearded Collies are not an affordable dog breed.
 Better breeders may have long waiting lists and charge more than inexperienced breeders, but you will have a better chance of receiving a healthy puppy that doesn’t come from a puppy mill.
 You will usually need to pay more for breeding rights and for a show-quality dog fit for competition than you will for a dog classified as a house pet or companion.

 Temperament & Intelligence of the Bearded Collie